 Whether you want a pint of beer from whichever barrel is sitting up on the bar that day, a traditional cream tea or beans on toast, the huge beer garden on the banks of the river is the perfect place to enjoy it.

 A scenic 15 or 20-minute walk (or shorter cycle) along the river from the center of town, past the University Boat Houses, brings you to the pub, which cannot be reached by car.

 NB: The Isis Farmhouse is only open Thursday to Saturday in summer and even shorter hours in winter.
 Check before visiting.

 The Head of the River

-Up the Thames to the north of town, this seventeenth century thatched inn is really an upmarket pub-cum-restaurant, which is at its best in the summer months when its wonderful outside area can be enjoyed to the full – although the roaring fire makes it a cosy spot in winter too.
+Up the Thames to the north of town, this seventeenth-century thatched inn is really an upmarket pub-cum-restaurant, which is at its best in the summer months when its wonderful outside area can be enjoyed to the full – although the roaring fire makes it a cozy spot in winter too.

-However, on a sunny day it is the huge garden that is the real draw.
+However, on a sunny day, it is a huge garden that is the real draw.
 Large trees provide shaded areas, a children’s play area keeps the kids happy and a petanque pitch keeps restless adults entertained!
-If you don’t fancy a formal meal, picnic baskets are served in the garden.http://www.fishesoxford.co.uk/
+If you don’t fancy a formal meal, picnic baskets are served in the garden.

 Disagree with any of these choices or think other places deserve to be in the list?
 Let me know at the link below.